 - Participants: Richard Boehm (Texas State University), Michael Solem (American Association of Geographers), Joanna Zadrozny (Texas State University), Randy Bertolas (Wayne State College), Thomas Herman (San Diego State University), Aaron Doering (University of Minnesota), Saskia van den Gevel (Appalachian State University), Rebecca Theobald (University of Colorado Colorado Springs), Mark Carter (Texas State University), Jo Beth Ostreich (Texas State University), Debra Troxell (West Forsyth High School), and Matt Lyons (Fort Bend ISD).

 6. January 2019: Department of Geography Faculty Workshop

 - Participants: Nate Currit, Edwin Chow, Mark Carter, Thomas Loftus, Richard Earl, Richard Dixon, Denise Blanchard-Boehm, (not pictured) Jennifer Devine

-7. February 2019: Texas Pilot Study with Social Studies Consultants
+7. February 2019: Texas Pilot Study Workshop with Social Studies Consultants

 - Participants: Maggie Hutchins, Myra Rains, Rosa Salazar, Jo Ostrowski, Robin Sabo, Dick Boehm, Kim Stucker, Marci Smith Deal, Thomas Larsen, Chanda Burch, Whitney Crews, Joann Zadrozny, Amanda Killough, Rubina Pantoja, Sabrina Blankenship, Patty Monroe, Michael Solem, Josh Williams, Charlie Perryman, Mary Curtis (Missing from photo: Jana Poth, Margaret Hamilton, Ben Lewis)